 Wild nature for the finest wool

-The best natural conditions for the best merino wool: That’s exactly what we find on the Llanberis Pastoral farm, where the Hallett family keep their sheep and where especially fine wool is produced.
+Excellent conditions for unique merino wool: That’s exactly what we find on the Llanberis Pastoral farm, where the Hallett family keep their sheep and where especially fine wool is produced.
 Montacute is the brand name for this wool and for the ecological way in which it is obtained.
 The farming family, consisting of three households, is proud to produce a product that combines natural values like no other product.

 - 25,000 merino sheep are spread across 8,100 hectares